 The inner eye corners are just as important as the outer ones, and this look proves how lining throughout the entire waterline creates a stunning look in no time.
 Paired with lilac eyeshadow, the contrast between both colors is everything we hoped it would be.

 The abstract liner look comes in all shapes and sizes, and this example of how you can turn your eyeliner into art is perfect for taking things to the next level.
-Applying eyeliner in subtle shapes on both the top and bottom of the eyes brings a delicate balance and can help define the contours of the eye.
+Applying eyeliner in subtle shapes brings a delicate balance and can help to make your eyes pop.

 What's better than one application of eyeliner?
 Two.
 This doubled-up liner look gives excellent definition to the eyes and enhances the crease as well.
 You can use a pencil or liquid eyeliner for this look, preferably one that stays put and doesn't smudge.
 Practice the shape a few times before your big debut to ensure everything is just right.

-The tiniest details can make all the difference when creating new eyeliner looks.
-This simple touch of metallic right in the center of the liner elevates an everyday look to something much more special.
-Apply your eyeliner, let it dry and then add the metallic pigment as the finishing detail.
+Details can make all the difference when creating new eyeliner looks.
+The addition of the golden crease here elevates an everyday look to something much more special.
+Apply your eyeliner, let it dry, and then add the metallic pigment as the finishing detail.